awesomerank/awesomerank.github.io/lists/johnjago/awesome-ad-free.md

 - [OpenStreetMap](https://www.openstreetmap.org) - Map of the world created by users and released under an open license.
 - [Wikipedia](https://en.wikipedia.org/wiki/Main_Page) - Encyclopedia that anyone can edit.
 - [Wiktionary](https://www.wiktionary.org/) - Dictionary that anyone can edit.
+- [Weather.gov](http://www.weather.gov/) - Weather reports for places in the United States.

 ### Social